Llewellyn-class minesweeper: Service history

 The British Columbia-built minesweepers all joined the fleet in 1944 and patrolled between Esquimalt and Prince Rupert, British Columbia, joining either escort force until the end of 1945.
 All eight were decommissioned and seven were sold to commercial interests.
 The vast majority of them had eventful fates.
 Daerwood was sold for commercial use on 30 December 1946.
 The vessel caught fire and sank at Bridgetown, Barbados on 13 October 1973.
 Cranbrook was purchased by a Nanaimo towing firm in November 1947.
 In 1950 the vessel's registry disappeared from Lloyd's Registry.
 Coquitlam was sold in October 1946 and renamed Wilcox.
 The ship went aground on 17 June 1954 on Anticosti Island and written off.
+However, the wreck was washed ashore and her hull is still on the beach.
 Kalamalka was sold in 1946 for conversion to a fishing vessel.
 The ship burned and sank while fishing in Wallis Bay, British Columbia on 18 March 1968.
 Lavallee was sold on 13 November 1947 to become fishing vessel of the same name.
 The ship burned and sank near Burgeo, Newfoundland and Labrador on 1 March 1967.
 Rossland was sold to Vancouver towing company in 1946 and renamed La Verne.
 In 1971, the vessel was resold to a US buyer.
 St. Joseph was sold for commercial use and was a Mexican-flagged cargo vessel until the ship's registry was deleted in 1988.

 Revelstoke was the only British Columbia-built vessel to be kept following the war.
 Revelstoke sailed to Halifax and served as tender to HMCS Stadacona and HMCS Cabot before being decommissioned for the final time on 23 October 1953.
 The vessel was sold in 1957 and renamed Shirley Ann in 1959.
 Shirley Ann caught fire and sank off Newfoundland on 12 October 1979.